English Reading

 Summative Assessments

 Children’s reading skills are monitored in a variety of ways to ensure that teachers have a broad and deep understanding of children’s learning needs.
-We have a variety of assessment tools to available within school to use to assess children’s reading, which provide both quantitative and qualitative data.
-Formal tests used alongside on-going daily monitoring to build a picture of our children reading confidence.
+We have a variety of assessment tools available within school to use to assess children’s reading, which provide both quantitative and qualitative data.
+Formal tests used alongside on-going daily monitoring to build a picture of our children's reading confidence.

-• NfER Reading papers
+- NfER Reading papers

-• Reading Record Analysis
+- Reading Record Analysis

-• Guided Reading Sessions
+- Reading Practice Sessions

-• Parental and pupil voice
+- Parental and pupil voice

-• Past SATs papers
+- Past SATs papers

 We carry out end of phase phonics checks to monitor children’s progression in phonics.
 Teachers use these assessments to implement ‘keep-up’ or ‘catch-up’ interventions.

-• Pupil progress meetings are held, in which cohort data is analysed and discussed in order to identify appropriate approaches, funding decisions and strategies to best support the children in the class.
+- Regular pupil progress meetings are held, in which cohort data is analysed and discussed in order to identify appropriate approaches, funding decisions and strategies to best support the children in the class.

 At Burrington, we promote and celebrate reading in many ways which go ‘above and beyond’ reading in the classroom.
 We enjoy reading competitions and challenges, such as our ‘Extreme Reading’ and ‘Reading Bingo’ to encourage children to continue their reading habits over holiday periods.